 Bridging the Arab Maghreb and the Sahel region, Mauritania is one of the poorest countries in the world.
 For several years, rainfall deficits have caused a significant drop in agricultural and pastoral resources.

 Niger continues to suffer significant humanitarian needs due to conflicts, displacement, food insecurity, child malnutrition, and epidemics.
+The violence affecting several regions continues forcing people to leave their homes.

 In Northeast Nigeria, 8.4 million people require humanitarian aid.
 According to the latest Cadre Harmonisé projections, 4.4 million people there could struggle to find enough food during the lean season (June-August 2023) without humanitarian assistance, which is 25% higher than a year ago.